 CPAs, auditors, city officials and other financial professionals who are involved in local government audits.

-This GASB update will provide the audience with a high-level overview of GASB’s current technical activities, including the guidance and resources related to the COVID-19 pandemic, the newest project on renaming the comprehensive annual financial report, proposals for public comments, pronouncements currently being implemented, projects currently being deliberated by the Board, and pre-agenda research activities.
+This GASB update will provide a high-level overview of the GASB’s current technical activities, including guidance and resources related to the COVID-19 pandemic, the newest project on renaming the comprehensive annual financial report, proposals for public comments, pronouncements currently being implemented, projects currently being deliberated by the Board, and pre-agenda research activities.

 Jacquelyn Suarez, Director – Division of Local Government Services

 Hear from the new DLGS director about current initiatives and what is planned for the future.
 The American Rescue Plan Act of 2021 (ARP Act) will be featured in this session as well.

 John D’Amico, CPA and Philip Marciano, CPA, CGFM – Marks Paneth LLP

 This session will provide an overview and update of the most recent single audit and government auditing standards (Yellow Book) changes and the 2020 Compliance Supplement Addendum.
 Common single audit deficiencies will be reviewed, and suggestions will be provided to help auditors avoid these errors.

 Department of Education Update